 Know the Facts About Treatments for Prostate Cancer

 When it comes to current treatments for prostate cancer, there’s no sure winner.
 Studies suggest that for newly diagnosed, localized prostate cancer, there is no evidence that surgery is more effective than radiation, or vice versa—and both have dreadful side effects.
 And, in terms of life expectancy, particularly for older men with less aggressive cancer, neither therapy has proven to be superior to “watchful waiting,” or simply observing disease progression.

 This is why I believe that relying solely on the blunt tools of conventional oncology puts patients in jeopardy, particularly patients with low-risk cancer.
 This is especially true because natural therapies with a proven track record for treating and preventing prostate cancer do exist.
 They include:

 Men who opt for watchful waiting rather than yanking out the prostate or frying it with radiation should be proactive.
 They need to work on slowing advancement of the disease, and a number of noninvasive, safe approaches have been shown to do just that.
 First and foremost are lifestyle changes.

-In a study of 93 men who elected to forego conventional treatment, one group started on a vegetarian diet, nutritional supplements, moderate aerobic exercise, yoga or meditation, and weekly support sessions.
+In a study of 93 men who elected to forego conventional treatment, one group of men with prostate cancer started on a vegetarian diet, nutritional supplements, moderate aerobic exercise, yoga or meditation and weekly support sessions.
 The control group did not make any changes.